-Maybe we were just both feeling a bit lonesome after a long time on the road, and maybe we both happened to need a chat at the same time, while struggling to make the ancient computer at the hostal Margarita send an e-mail before it went into another coma.
+We both happened to need a chat while struggling to make the ancient computer at the Margarita hostel send an e-mail before it went into another coma.

-And maybe we just both gave up at the same time, one of us just going ‘fuck it – I’m going to grab something to eat.
-Hey – want to come?’
+And we both gave up one of us just going ‘fuck it—I’m going to grab something to eat.
+Hey—want to come?’

-And next we both went out in to the slightly chaotic but rather grey and soulless streets of this near-border town, but didn’t feel hungry anyway and decided to stroll the harbor instead.
+And next we both went out in to the dull streets of this near-border town, but didn’t feel hungry anyway and decided to stroll the harbor instead.

-But for now we walk down the harbor, together; Siobhan already filling me in on her personal manifesto about why everyone should travel round the world for at least a year in their lives, and how – by the way – her dull ex-boyfriend, whom she dumped before leaving Canada, was more interested in becoming a lawyer ASAP and spending the next 40 years on the job market, instead of 39.
+Siobhan is already filling me in on her personal manifesto about why everyone should travel round the world for at least a year in their lives, and how—by the way—her dull ex-boyfriend, whom she dumped before leaving Canada, was more interested in becoming a lawyer ASAP and spending the next 40 years on the job market, instead of 39.

 She should annoy me.

 But God, it’s good to be with someone like her after traveling alone for so long.

 It is a cold afternoon here at the harbor in Puno, Peru—on the shores of Lake Titicaca, that painfully blue jewel that somebody dropped from the sky right in the middle of the Andes and which I’ve been traveling just around 5000 miles to reach, without exactly knowing why.

 It is always a cold afternoon by Lake Titicaca.